-The Affordable Care Act (ACA) or also know as Obamacare went into effect March 23, 2010.
-Under the ACA health insurance plans are required to cover the cost of breast feeding equipment, counseling, and equipment for the duration of breastfeeding.
+The Affordable Care Act (ACA), also known as Obamacare, went into effect March 23, 2010.
+Under the ACA, health insurance plans are required to cover the cost of breast feeding equipment, counseling, and equipment for the duration of breastfeeding.

-Most Insurance companies follow the requirements of the Affordable Care ACT, however still some do not comply.
+Most Insurance companies follow the requirements of the Affordable Care Act, however still some do not comply.
 These are typically health insurances plans that are self-funded or grandfathered policies.
-If you are unsure of your insurance benefits, follow our easy online ordering process or give us a call to see what covered under your plan.
+If you are unsure of your insurance benefits, follow our easy online ordering process or give us a call to see what breast pumps through insurance you may be eligible for under your plan.
 If you don’t have insurance contact Pumps for Mom for self-pay pricing.

 The health care law requires most health insurance plans to provide breastfeeding equipment and counseling for pregnant and nursing women.